 In this post we'll review these and other configurations needed to make a temperature screening solution work.

-A new temperature screening kiosk requires many features to be configured, and Loffler’s solution, although more expensive than buying a kiosk straight off the internet, can help you through configuration and implementation.
+A new temperature screening kiosk requires many features to be configured, and Loffler’s solution can help you through configuration and implementation.

 Loffler's Temperature Screening Kiosk Solution: What's Included